westurner/westurner.github.io/_sources/2016/10/18/criteria-for-success-and-test-driven-development.txt

 - [...]

-With tests for things in the future, we can define confidence intervals (low, medium, high) as e.g. "pessimstic", "realistic", and "optimistic".
+With tests for things in the future, we can define confidence intervals (low, medium, high) as e.g. "pessimistic", "realistic", and "optimistic".

 Assuming the objective is to maximize, given an interval,